Publish JFrog CLI Plugins to a Registry

 • Run this command from the root directory of your plugin source code.

-• The plugin must conform to the JFrog CLI plugin structure (Go binary with specific entry points).
-See the Plugin Developer Guide for requirements.
+• The plugin must conform to the JFrog CLI plugin structure as a Go binary with specific entry points.
+For requirements, see the Plugin Developer Guide.

 • Publishing to the official registry requires the plugin to be accepted into the jfrog-cli-plugins-reg repository.

-• For private registries, set JFROG_CLI_PLUGINS_SERVER and JFROG_CLI_PLUGINS_REPO.
+• For private registries, set both JFROG_CLI_PLUGINS_SERVER and JFROG_CLI_PLUGINS_REPO.